The Chinese Government Is Collecting Americans’ DNA, Warns US Intelligence

 U.S. agencies have long been aware that the CCP has sought out DNA information, and several healthcare companies in the U.S. have been the victims of Beijing-affiliated hackers.

-The allegations come after President Joe Biden has been accused by Republicans of pushing “China First” policies, per The Inquisitr.
+The allegations came after President Joe Biden was accused by Republicans of pushing “China First” policies, per The Inquisitr.